yangoliver/yangoliver.github.io/README.md

 If you fork this Git repository, please be remember to do following things first,

-1.Remove all of my personal blogs
+1. Remove all of my personal blogs
-2.Modify my disqus_shortname from _includes / comments.md
+2. Modify my disqus_shortname from _includes / comments.md
-3.Replace my personal information from all files
+3. Replace my personal information from all files